stella-cv/docs/docs/example.rst

 In addition, download a vocabulary file for FBoW from `here <https://github.com/stella-cv/FBoW_orb_vocab/raw/main/orb_vocab.fbow>`__.

 We provided the two config files for EuRoC, ``~/lib/stella_vslam/example/euroc/EuRoC_mono.yaml`` for monocular and ``~/lib/stella_vslam/example/euroc/EuRoC_stereo.yaml`` for stereo.

-If you have built examples with Pangolin Viewer support, a map viewer and frame viewer will be launched right after executing the following command.

 .. code-block:: bash